Sri Lanka seeks international help after deadly flooding, landslides

-COLOMBO The number of people known to have been killed in floods and landslides in Sri Lanka rose to 122, officials said on Saturday, as the country appealed for international assistance.
+COLOMBO (Reuters) - The number of people known to have been killed in floods and landslides in Sri Lanka rose to 122, officials said on Saturday, as the country appealed for international assistance.

 The state-run disaster management center said 97 people were still missing after the worst torrential rains since 2003.